|Page 1 of 43:|| |

 'Sinister' is the scariest horror movie in years and the best overall in the last decade.
 Horror fans will flock to see this movie and will not be disappointed.
 It is well-acted, well- written, well-directed, and most importantly, terrifying.
 If you see only one horror movie the rest of the year, let this be it.
 It is near-perfect and a step in the right direction for horror movies.

 say the least, we had a blast!
-The story is simple but very interesting
+The story is simple yet at the same

-at the same time.
-It has the structure of a standard horror film, but a
+time, very interesting.
+It has the structure of a standard horror film

-few unique twists and turns help mould it into something greater than
+but a few unique twists and turns help mold it into something greater

-that.
-The jumps are brilliantly executed, and the film does well to
+than that.
+The jumps are brilliantly executed, and the film does well

 along from point a-b.
 I just felt the film was so involving, it really